resonatehq/docs/docs/reference/durable-event-loop.md

 ---
-sidebar_position: 3
+sidebar_position: 1
 ---

 # Durable Event Loop

-:::info
-WORK IN PROGRESS
+:::info WORK IN PROGRESS

 This guide is a work in progress.
 We have chosen to build in public, which means that some sections may be incomplete and information may change at any time.
 :::

-## Onion Architecture for Async • Await